Boing! A tiny insect launches itself and you never really see it clearly.

 * Scotts Miracle-Gro sells the following product lines: Scotts, Miracle-Gro, Ortho, RoundUp, Tomcat, nature’s care.
 Osmocote, Substral, Evergreen, Nexa, Celaflor, KB, Fertiligene, Naturen, Weedol, Earthgro, and Hyponex, just so you know what I won’t be buying.
 What you do is up to you.

-Some wasps are solitary and some are social insects.
-Most wasp species are solitary, meaning they live alone.
+There are social wasps and there are solitary wasps.
 Social wasps live in colonies, led by a queen.
 Some wasps burrow in the ground, some use mud to create apartment complexes, while others build paper nests.
 In these nests, the queen begins laying eggs.
 These eggs hatch into female workers.
 In late summer, some eggs hatch into male drones, whose sole purpose (in their very short lives) is to mate with the queen, after which, they die.
-We have two major social wasps in California: yellowjackets and paper wasps.
-Paper wasps tend to avoid us, whenever possible.
 Most social wasps are predators, killing many garden pests each year.
 As resources become scarce and colony size grows, these wasps become scavengers.
-These are the ones that cause the most problems for us.
+Those are the ones that cause the most problems for us.

 In the case of wasp stings, an ounce of prevention is, well, you know!
 Use these tips to prevent getting stung in the first place:

-If you are unlucky (or careless) enough to get stung by a wasp, you can reduce the discomfort with these tips:
+If you are unlucky enough to get stung by a wasp, you can reduce the discomfort with these tips: